samuelcarreira/Hackintosh-Big-Sur-Gigabyte-B360M-D3H-i3-8100-RX580-BCM943602CS-4K-monitor-OpenCore/README.md

 - The update can take more than 15 minutes
 - The system will reboot automatically and then boot normally on the OpenCore boot manager
 - After a longer boot process, you will be asked to introduce your iCloud password and then you can log in normally
 - Restart the system to check for any problems on the boot loader
 - Done (it was easier than I thought)!

+### macOS 10.15.6 to 11.1 Big Sur upgrade (NEW)
+- Update OpenCore to the latest version (at the time was 0.6.4)
+- Prepare your USB boot drive (if you want you can use the older drive with EFI folder and the macOS catalina installer)
+- Upgrade macOS from the system menu (as in a normal system)
+- The system will start the update and it will restart automatically (wait a few minutes)
+- When the system restarts, choose on the OpenCore boot manager the new option to Install macOS
+- The update can take more than 30 minutes
+- I had an issue with the displayPort Screen, so I disconnected that monitor and used only the HDMI one
+- I had only a system freeze during the installation (had to hard shutdown the system)
+- Copy the backup of the EFI folder to your new blank EFI folder
+- Restart the system to check for any problems on the boot loader
+- Done (it was easier than I thought)!